TobyDavids/ngx-etl-pipeline-project/README.md

 ---

-## 🎯 Impact at Senko Finance
+## 🎯 Impact for this Finance Project
 This ETL pipeline enables:
 - **Timely market insights** – Always working with the latest NGX data.
 - **Automated workflows** – No manual downloads or processing.
 - **Data accuracy & consistency** – Reduces errors in analysis.
 - **Scalable infrastructure** – Easy to expand to other exchanges or data sources.

-As a **Data Engineer & Analyst** at Senko Finance, this pipeline empowers me to:
+As a **Data Engineer & Analyst**, this pipeline empowers me to:
 - Deliver up-to-date market dashboards for traders & analysts.
 - Free up valuable time from repetitive manual tasks.
 - Support better investment decisions with fresh, reliable data.